Somnath Temple: Scriptural mentions

 Alf Hiltebeitel – a Sanskrit scholar known for his translations and studies on Indic texts including the Mahabharata, states that the appropriate context for the legends and mythologies in the Mahabharata are the Vedic mythologies which it borrowed, integrated and re-adapted for its times and its audience.
 The Brahmana layer of the Vedic literature already mention tirtha related to the Saraswati river.
 However, given the river was nowhere to be seen when the Mahabharata was compiled and finalized, the Saraswati legend was modified.
 It vanishes into an underground river, then emerges as an underground river at holy sites for sangam (confluence) already popular with the Hindus.
 The Mahabharata then integrates the Saraswati legend of the Vedic lore with the Prabhasa tirtha, states Hiltebeitel.
-The critical editions of the Mahabharata, in several chapters and books mentions that this "Prabhasa" is at a coastline near Dvaraka.
+The critical editions of the Mahabharata, in several chapters and books mentions that this "Prabhasa" is at a coastline near Dwarka.
 It is described as a sacred site where Arjuna and Balarama go on tirtha, a site where Lord Krishna chooses to go and spends his final days, then dies.

 Catherine Ludvik – a Religious Studies and Sanskrit scholar, concurs with Hiltebeitel.
 She states that the Mahabharata mythologies borrow from the Vedic texts but modify them from Brahmin-centered "sacrificial rituals" to tirtha rituals that are available to everyone – the intended audience of the great epic.
 More specifically, she states that the sacrificial sessions along the Saraswati river found in sections such as of Pancavimsa Brahmana were modified to tirtha sites in the context of the Saraswati river in sections of Vana Parva and Shalya Parva.
 Thus the mythology of Prabhasa in the Mahabharata, which it states to be "by the sea, near Dwaraka".
 This signifies an expanded context of pilgrimage as a "Vedic ritual equivalent", integrating Prabhasa that must have been already important as a tirtha site when the Vana Parva and Shalya Parva compilation was complete.
 (Note: The date for the critical edition of the complete Mahabharata is generally accepted to be c.
 400 CE.)

 The 5th century poem Raghuvamsa of Kalidasa mentions Somanatha-Prabhasa as a tirtha along with Prayaga, Pushkara, Gokarna.
 Bathing in one of these tirthas is meant to release one from the cycle of births and deaths.
 (Note: Kalidas gives a separate list of jyotirlingas, in which Gokarna is included, but Prabhasa is not.)

-Archaeologically, there is no evidence that a temple existed at the site in ancient times.
+There is no archaeological evidence that a temple existed at the site in ancient times.